-Crystal City in the vicinity of Crystal Drive and 18th Street South
+In Crystal City on the northwest corner of Crystal Drive and 18th Street South

 About the Project

 The Crystal City Metrorail Station is one of the more highly used stations in Arlington County.
-The existing entrance is reaching capacity during peak periods, and the existing elevator access is slow, inconveniently located and lacks redundancy.
+The existing entrance is reaching capacity during peak periods and has limited emergency egress.
+The existing street-level elevator access is slow, inconveniently located and lacks redundancy.

 With redevelopment underway in Crystal City, overall trip-making will increase and transit will need to capture a substantial majority of that increase, which will overburden the existing station entrance.
 In addition, large volumes of passengers transfer between Metrorail and Virginia Railway Express (VRE), but the transfer route is long, circuitous and has accessibility barriers.

 The access improvement plan for the Crystal City Metrorail station includes a new entrance near Crystal Drive, at the east end of the station, to provide easier access from Crystal Drive, the VRE station and the Metroway transit station at Crystal Drive and 18th Street South.
 In addition, the access improvement plan includes elevator upgrades to improve compliance with the Americans with Disabilities Act (ADA) and provide more conveniently located elevator access.

 The new east entrance will include elevators, escalators and/or stairs, a fare payment area with fare vending machines, a kiosk, and an underground passageway and mezzanine to the existing train platform.
 The new entrance will provide additional egress during emergency situations.

 WMATA will own and operate the new east entrance as part of the Metrorail system.